 Don’t be tempted to try and avoid paying the tax and NI contributions, as HMRC has stated that they will be looking hard at the status of any nanny’s employment.
 If you are found to be in breach of the law, you will have to pay over the tax and NI that you should have paid as well as penalties and interest.

 It all seems daunting but help is readily to hand.
 Hummingbird Home Staff recommend that families use Nannytax which is a nanny payroll service who will ensure that everything is in place and you have nothing to worry about.
 They can also help with contracts of employment and have a legal department available to you should the need arise.

 Families who employ an Ofsted registered nanny can receive some financial contributions towards their childcare costs.
 There are two types of financial support available: employer-supported childcare vouchers and working tax credits.

-However the income limit to qualify is quite low.
-As a rough guide, HMRC have quoted that a family will most likely qualify for tax credits if their total, combined annual income does not exceed £26,000 if they have 1 child and £32,200 for 2 children.
+However, the income limit to qualify is quite low.
+As a rough guide, HMRC has quoted that a family will most likely qualify for tax credits if their total, combined annual income does not exceed £26,000 if they have 1 child and £32,200 for 2 children.
 As mentioned this is a rough guide.
 For more information about tax credits, please contact HMRC's Tax Credit Helpline on 0345 300 3900.